jssteinberg/hackline.vim/README.md

 # hackline.vim

-*An opinionated statusline for grownups you can fork and hack.
+*An opinionated statusline (in beta---things may break) for grownups.
+Mostly in vimscript.
+Easy for you to copy and hack.
 Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).*

 * Mode is minimal to barely tell you what mode it is, or do you need a spoon you noob!
-(Then turn it off and use native showmode.)
+(Then turn it off and use native showmode).
 * No themes available or needed---uses usual Vim highlight groups.
 Has good contrast for horizontal splits.
 * Should work out of the box---so no need for patched font, or are you that shallow?
-* A git branch module (from skyline.vim), supported by [vim-fugitive](https://github.com/tpope/vim-fugitive)
-* Word and line count modules (from skyline.vim), perfect Vimmers that are writers
+* Word and line count modules (from skyline.vim), perfect Vimmers that are writers.

+Plugins integrations:

+* A git branch module (from skyline.vim), supported by [vim-fugitive](https://github.com/tpope/vim-fugitive).
+* Shows buffer-active ALE linters.

 Much slimmer alternatives to plugins like [powerline](https://github.com/powerline/powerline), [vim-airline](https://github.com/vim-airline/vim-airline), or [lightline.vim](https://github.com/itchyny/lightline.vim).
 But, of course, it is not as feature-packed.